Jump to content

 For us, having a sustainable business practice that respects people, society and the environment is a prerequisite for running our business.
 We therefore work continuously and strategically to ensure this.

-We are a member of STICA (The Swedish Textile Initiative on Climate Action), where we, together with other players in our industry, have committed ourselves to setting science-based targets for reducing climate emissions in line with the Paris Agreement, reporting annual emissions figures and initiating concrete measures for to reduce emissions throughout the value chain.
-Read our joint report.
+We are a member of STICA (The Scandinavian Textile Initiative on Climate Action), where we, together with other players in our industry, have committed ourselves to setting science-based targets for reducing climate emissions in line with the Paris Agreement, reporting annual emissions figures and initiating concrete measures for to reduce emissions throughout the value chain.
+Read our joint report and the Bergans report.

-Do you have questions for us about the Openness Act?
+Do you have questions for us about the Transparency Act?

 Read more about our work with people in our value chain, and then you are most welcome to contact us.